ColoredCow/civicrm/README.md

 #### Export Instructions

-1. Navigate to the project directory in your terminal.
+1. Navigate to the project root directory in your terminal.
 2. Execute the following command to export the current CiviCRM settings:
    ```
    ./bin/export_civicrm.sh